 Zara and her husband have one daughter, Mia Grace, born January 17th, 2014.

 Full Name: Zara Anne Elizabeth

 Date of Birth: May 15th, 1981

-His Royal Highness Prince Edward George Nicholas Patrick Paul was born October 9th, 1935.
-His parents were Prince George and Princess Marina, the Duke and Duchess of Kent.
+HRH Prince Edward George Nicholas Patrick Paul was born October 9th, 1935.
+His parents were Prince George of the United Kingdom and Princess Marina (formerly a princess of Greece and Denmark).

 From the moment he inherited his title, Prince Edward was trained to carry out official duties.
 At age 16, he walked behind the coffin of his uncle, King George VI; at the coronation of Elizabeth II, he paid her homage as a royal duke.
 He later took his seat in the House of Lords in 1959.

 Unlike some of his peers, young Edward began his schooling at Ludgrove Preparatory School as a duke.
 He went on to Eton College and eventually the prestigious Le Rosey in Switzerland.
 After school, Prince Edward entered the Royal Military College Sandhurst, which began a military career spanning over 20 years.